1871fotc/fotc/docs/cemetery/discover.md

 !!! question "Volunteer"

     Unfortunately signs are often vandalised in the cemetery.
-If you find a damaged or missing sign, please take a photo and [report it to the Brisbane City Council](https://forms.brisbane.qld.gov.au/report-it-missing-damaged-or-faded-traffic-signs)
+If you find a damaged or missing sign, please take a photo and **[report damaged signs to the Brisbane City Council](https://forms.brisbane.qld.gov.au/report-it-missing-damaged-or-faded-traffic-signs)**

 <!-- Links -->